eagles-project/skywalker/docs/example.md

 of state does a decent job of illustrating this phenomenon.
 We take this up in the next example.

+### Exercises

+1. Convince yourself that the error in our calculation of the saturation vapor pressure improves as we decrease the volume spacing $\Delta V$.
+(Or not!)
+2. If you are familiar with the Clapeyron equation, modify your program to use it to estimate the saturation vapor pressure.
+You'll need to look up the value of the latent heat of evaporation for carbon dioxide.
+Modify the setting in your program to allow a user to select this option or the one we implemented above.

 ## Part 3: Studying Supersaturation with Latin Hypercube Sampling

+### Exercises